byu-oit/swagger-enforcer/README.md

 * *initial* - An optional value to initialize the enforcement with.

 **Returns** - A proxied object or array if the schema is for an object or an array.
-Any modifications to the object or array will automatically be run through a performance optimized validation.
+Any modifications to the object or array will automatically be run through a performance optimized validation sequence.
 If the schema is for a non-object or non-array then the value cannot be proxied.

 **Example** - [See Example 1](#example-1)